RIKEN-RCCS/spark-k/examples/README.md

 It runs "ml.R" and "dataframe.R".

-Note "RSparkSQLExample.R" is not included, because it is missing while it appears in the recent source tree.
+Note "RSparkSQLExample.R" is not included because it is missing while it appears in the recent source tree.

 ## Notes on run04-r-data-manipulation.sh